Migrant workers and discrimination

 Treatment is considered to be discriminatory only in cases where the tribunal can be satisfied that the treatment occurred “because of” race.
 It is possible to suffer from race discrimination where a claimant is treated less favourably because of a characteristic that is inextricably linked to race.

-The question put before the tribunal in Onu and Taiwo was whether or not migrant status is a feature so inextricably linked to nationality that discrimination on the basis of migrant status could be considered to be race discrimination.
+The question put before the tribunal in Onu and Taiwo was whether or not migrant workers status is a feature so inextricably linked to nationality that discrimination on the basis of migrant status could be considered to be race discrimination.

-Ms Onu and Ms Taiwo were Nigerian immigrant workers.
+Ms Onu and Ms Taiwo were Nigerian migrant workers.
 Both were employed as domestic workers and both were paid under the minimum wage, and subjected to verbal abuse and other derogatory treatments by their employer.
 In both cases, each claimant had been lawfully allowed to enter the country on a migrant domestic worker’s visa arranged by their employer.
 In both cases, each claimant’s employer took their passport and kept it.
 Ms Onu and Ms Taiwo subsequently claimed that the treatment they had suffered constituted both direct and indirect race discrimination.

 In Ms Onu’s case, the Employment Tribunal was initially minded to accept that she was directly discriminated against and harassed on the grounds of race.
 They accepted that Miss Onu had been discriminated against on the grounds of her status as a migrant worker and that she had been treated less favourably than someone who was not a migrant worker.
 The tribunal held that this status was “clearly linked” to her race.
 The Employment Appeal Tribunal (EAT) was less persuaded and overturned this decision, finding instead that no part of the employer’s treatment was inherently bound up in her race but instead was based on her subordinate position and the specific nature of her migrant domestic worker’s visa.